 In the story, the landowner goes to the market place at dawn to select workers from those who are offering themselves as labourers.
 The custom was that day-labourers usually supplied their own tools; so landowners typically would have looked for fit, hardy people with strong, sharp tools.

-The landowner selects some workers and offers to pay them a denarius, the usual pay for a day’s work.
+The landowner selects some workers and offers to pay them a denarius, the usual daily pay for a labourer.
 A few hours later, the landowner goes back to the market place and sees others, still standing and still waiting to be chosen.
 He tells them to go and work in his vineyard for a just rate of pay, but he does not specify the amount.
-The landowner does this again at noon and at three o’clock in the afternoon.
+The landowner does this again at noon, and at three o’clock in the afternoon.
 There was plenty of work to do in his vineyard.
-Planting, nurturing and harvesting vineyards is hard work and extra workers mean greater productivity.
+Planting, nurturing, and harvesting vineyards is hard work and extra workers mean greater productivity.

 The workers who have laboured all day are unhappy that the latecomers receive the same pay as the first-comers.
 They complain to the landowner saying, “you have made them equal to us” (Matt.
-20:12 NIV, my underline.)
+20:12 NIV, underline added.)

 There are several messages that can be drawn from this parable.
 One of them is a message of equality.
 “Equality” is a word found several times in the New Testament.
 Equality is a kingdom concept.